NewsAppsUMD/first-web-scraper-umd/docs/index.rst

   $ python scrape.py

 Since there are no longer any print statements in the file, the script is no longer dumping data out to your terminal.
-However, if you open up your code directory you should now see a new file named ``inmates.csv`` waiting for you.
+However, if you open up your code directory you should now see a new file named ``reports.csv`` waiting for you.
 Open it in a text editor or Excel and you should see structured data all scraped out.

-There is still one obvious problem though.
-There are no headers!
+There are a couple of problems, though.
+First, there are no headers!

 .. figure:: _static/img/xls-1.png
     :width: 600px